-NOTE: DO NOT include in the property key either a full stop or a comma (the "." and "," characters).
+NOTE: DO NOT include in the property key either a full stop, a comma or a dash (the ".", "," and "-" characters).

 - note, the key will be the reference point for all expressions and exported values, not the display name: the display name is for visualisation in OrgVue: in practice, for ease of use we recommend using the same property key and display name

 - once you have added a property, it is then available to all nodes in the dataset

 - if you wish to edit property contents, access the property via the bottom left menu as above, navigate to the property via the sub-menu as above (or use Find Property), click the cog icon visible next to the property label to access the previous dialogue in edit mode